rclone/rclone/docs/content/docs.md

 These options are useful when developing or debugging rclone.
 There are also some more remote specific options which aren't documented here which are used for testing.
-These start with remote name eg `--drive-test-option` - see the docs for the remote in question.
+These start with remote name e.g.
+`--drive-test-option` - see the docs for the remote in question.

 ### --cpuprofile=FILE ###